agenciafactoriai/freelance-lead-bot/README.md

 using automation and intelligent orchestration to eliminate manual, repetitive work.

 ### Business Problem
-Manually monitoring platforms like Workana is time-consuming and inefficient.
+Manually monitoring freelance platforms is time-consuming (e.g. Workana)
 Opportunities are often missed due to delayed responses or lack of visibility.

 ### Solution